The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Summary of notation

 and

-Lemma \ref{lem:Delta} shows that $\Delta_X$ and $\Delta_\Th$ tend to zero uniformly in probability.
-The convergence of $\Delta_\Th$ to zero will follow easily from Lemma \ref{lem:XSdot}.
-The convergence of $\Delta_X$ to zero will be more detailed and involve consideration of the empirical hypergeometric mixed moments, i.e. $\sum_{i \in S_k}Q^{jl,(k)}_i$ and $\sum_{i \in S_k}\tilde{Q}^{jl,(k)}_i$.
-We will use the facts that, in the limit, the hypergeometric mixed moments are approximately multinomial and we can replace $X_{S\b}$ with a function of $\th$ by Lemma \ref{lem:XSdot}.
+Lemma \ref{lem:Delta} shows that $\bm{\Delta}^\X$ and $\bm{\Delta}^\Xth$ tend to zero uniformly in probability.
+The convergence of $\bm{\Delta}^\Xth$ to zero will follow easily from Lemma \ref{lem:XSdot}.
+The convergence of $\bm{\Delta}^\X$ to zero is less obvious and its proof involves consideration of the empirical hypergeometric mixed moments, i.e. $\sum_{i \in S_k}Q^{jl,(\bk)}_i$ and $\sum_{i \in S_k}\tilde{Q}^{jl,(\bk)}_i$.
+We will use the facts that, in the limit, the hypergeometric mixed moments are approximately multinomial and we can replace $\XSdot$ with a function of $\Xth$ by Lemma \ref{lem:XSdot}.
 Therefore, it will be convenient to define the following compensators.

 Let $C_{h}^{jl,(\bk)}: [0,T]\to \bR$ be given by

 and

 so that the hypergeometric mixed moment in equation \eqref{eq:EhQ} is given by